-Prerequisite: Successful completion of all academic coursework in the Clinical Laboratory Science Program.
+Prerequisite: successful completion of all didactic, pre-clinical coursework in the CLS program.

+(COM) Communication

-(COM) Communication COM 104 Introduction to Communication
+COM 104 Introduction to Communication

 Introduces Communication Studies.
 Principles and applications developed in context of career exploration, interpersonal, group, organizational and technical communication.
 Includes history and structure of communication field, career paths, research skills and role of technology.
 Required for majors.